mikotohhh/luozhong.github.io/_pages/about.md

 ======
 - I worked with Prof. Barton Miller and Prof. Sean Peisert (LBNL) on software tampering detection in nuclear arm reduction treaty.
 Our work has been summarized in an interesting [paper](https://arxiv.org/abs/2404.05946)

-- [uFS](https://research.cs.wisc.edu/adsl/Software/uFS/) is a (semi)microkernel high-performance filesystem developed by ADSL(UW-Madison), my contribution included improvement on its reliability and fault tolerance ability.
+- [uFS](https://research.cs.wisc.edu/adsl/Software/uFS/) is a (semi)microkernel high-performance filesystem developed by ADSL(UW-Madison), my contributions include improvements on its reliability and fault tolerance ability.

 - I contributed to the state of the art GPU database [crystal](https://github.com/anilshanbhag/crystal).